wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 ### Activity titles
 When an Activity comes to the foreground, TalkBack announces it’s title.
-When the activity has no title, TalkBack announces the name of the application which might confuse the user -> **_set a title to all visible activities_**, either in AndroidManifest or using Activity.setTitle() method.
+When the activity has no title, TalkBack announces the name of the application which might confuse the user -> **_set a title to all visible activities_**, either in `AndroidManifest` or using `Activity.setTitle()` method.

 ### Images
-Set contentDescription attribute to all ImageViews (null is a valid value).
+Set `contentDescription` attribute to all ImageViews (null is a valid value).

-Illustrative images and images with labels should have contentDescription set to null -> “android:contentDescription="@null" or have importantForAccessibility set to “no” -> “android:importantForAccessibility="no".
+Illustrative images and images with labels should have contentDescription set to null -> “`android:contentDescription="@null`" or have `importantForAccessibility` set to “no” -> “`android:importantForAccessibility="no"`.

 <img src="images/accessibility-guidelines/illustrative-img.png" width="300">